njudd/indigo/_posts/2021-03-23-spatial-cognition.markdown

     </div>

     <div class="toright">
-        <p> As expected this mathematical factor was highly correlated with the training tasks.
-As seen on the training curves below all of the trained tasks signficantly imporved over the seven weeks.</p>
+        <p> As expected this mathematical factor was highly correlated with mean perfomance in the training tasks in the first week.
+As seen on the training curves below all of the trained tasks signficantly imporved over the seven weeks.
+The lower correlation between NVR and baseline Math is most likely due to constrained variance in the first week, which can be seen on the training curves of NVR.</p>
     </div>
 </div>